Connect with us

 Consumers sign up online for a free, verified, password-protected digital mailbox account.
 They get a daily notification delivered through email, on their USPS dashboard, or on the USPS Mobile® app.
 It contains a scanned grayscale image of the address side of each mailpiece to be delivered that day.

-Note: only scans of letter-sized mail or postcards are shown; images of larger pieces (e.g., catalogs or packages) are not included.
+Note: only scans of letter-sized mail or postcards are shown; images of larger pieces (e.g., catalogs or flats) are not included.

 So how do consumers benefit from Informed Delivery?